 Earlier this year, NYS Governor Cuomo proposed a nearly $500 million cut to the City University of New York (CUNY) system.
 These cuts threaten to undermine an institution that has educated New Yorkers from diverse communities for more than a century and today serves nearly three quarters of all Latino undergraduates in New York City.
 HF is working with a group of leading student and educational advocates to restore and expand funding for CUNY, and ensure that New Yorkers can continue to have access to an affordable and high quality college education.
 To read our platform, click here.

-For more information, contact Christina Ramos, Director of Education.
+For more information, contact Marissa Muñoz, Director of Education Policy.